 Follow the AAP recommendations for booster seats: Backless boosters are used with car seat belts (lap and shoulder).
 The seat raises the child so that the seat belts fit properly.
-They can be used in cars with headrests and high seat backs.High-back boosters are useful in cars that lack headrests or have low seat backs.The AAP recommends against the use of extra products to use with the seat unless they came with the seat.The lap belt should lie low across your child's upper thighs and fit snugly.The shoulder belt should cross the middle of your child's chest and shoulder when they are sitting back.
+They can be used in cars with headrests and high seat backs.High-back boosters are useful in cars that lack headrests or have low seat backs.The AAP recommends against the use of extra products to use with the seat unless they came with the seat.The lap belt should lie low across your child's hips and pelvis, and fit snugly.The shoulder belt should cross the middle of your child's chest and shoulder when they are sitting back.

 Continue to place your child in the booster seat until he is large enough to fit correctly into an adult seat belt.
 This is usually when he is about 4 feet 9 inches (1.45 meters) tall and is 8-12 years old.

 Keep in mind that price does not indicate the a certain car seat is best or safest.
 The safest is the one that works best for your child.
 Here are some things to look for when you are shopping for a car seat.
 Make sure that the car seat fits your child’s size and weight.The car seat has to install easily and fit correctly in your vehicle.Try out the seat before purchasing.
 Adjust all straps and harnesses, checking them for ease of use and security.Put the seat in your vehicle and make sure it fits.Read the instructions carefully.
 Illustrations and displays in stores do not always show correct use of the car seat.